Traumatic Brain Injury Awareness Month: Valuing Mental Health

 According to BIAUSA, more than 5.3 million individuals in the US have a permanent brain injury-related disability, and at least 2.8 million Americans annually incur an injury.
 BIAUSA founded Brain Injury Awareness Month to bring awareness to brain injury death, head injuries, disability, stigma, diversity, and resources.

-How to celebrate this month
+How to celebrate the month

 • Wear a green ribbon to raise awareness of TBIs and a blue ribbon for all types of brain injuries